JohnRTurner/kafka-executor/terraform/README.md

 ### Teardown

+* `terraform destroy -auto-approve`

 Please be responsible and teardown your environment when your testing as completed.

 ## Terraform commands

-The commands must be issued inside the Terraform directory

-While Thanos is in Beta please execute the following for Terraform... `export PROVIDER_AIVEN_ENABLE_BETA=true`
+### All terraform commands must be issued inside the Terraform directory!!! and while Thanos is in Beta please execute the following export for Terraform...

+`export PROVIDER_AIVEN_ENABLE_BETA=true`

+### Common Terraform commands

 * `terraform init` - Used to initialize the Terraform client
 * `terraform plan` - Used to check what Terraform plans to do if applied